rentership ~ occupation, analysis

 Local authority for each MSOA in original dataset is added, to account for rental patterns that may be present at local area levels.
 Being in the same Local authority may affect neighbouring MSOAs introducing correlations in their data.

-It can be possible that age has a confounding effect on Rentership via Occupation.
-Majority of Professional and Managers may likely be older than associates and this may mean that they were able to purchase a house earlier in their careers/life and now represent a smaller proportion of rental cohort.
+It may be the case that age has a confounding effect on Rentership via Occupation.
+Professional and Managers may likely be older than for e.g. Associates and this may mean that they were able to purchase a house earlier in their careers/life and now represent a smaller proportion of rental cohort.

 Adjusting for age gives an apples-to-apples comparison of rentership preference among people pursuing different occupations but are in boradly same phases of their life.